 - Verify that your score calculation happens in the correct Number type.
 If you're making the sum of int values, don't let Drools sum it in a double which takes longer. - For optimal performance, always use server mode (java -server).
-We have seen performance increases of 50% by turning on server mode. - For optimal performance, use at least java 1.6.
-We have seen performance increases of 30% by switching from java 1.5 to 1.6. - Always remember that premature optimization is the root of all evil.
+We have seen performance increases of 50% by turning on server mode. - For optimal performance, use the latest Java version.
+For example, in the past we have seen performance increases of 30% by switching from java 1.5 to 1.6. - Always remember that premature optimization is the root of all evil.
 Make sure your design is flexible enough to allow configuration based tweaking.